CLIMADA-project/climada_python/doc/joss/calibration-module/paper.md

 # Summary

 Impact functions model the vulnerability of people and assets exposed to weather and climate hazards.
-Given probabilistic hazard event sets or weather forecasts, they therefore enable the computation of associated risks or impacts, respectively.
+Given probabilistic hazard event sets or weather forecasts, they enable the computation of associated risks or impacts, respectively.
-Because impact functions are difficult to determine on larger spatial and temporal scales of interest, they are often calibrated using hazard and impact data from past events.
+Because impact functions are difficult to determine on larger spatial and temporal scales of interest, they are often calibrated using hazard, exposure, and impact data from past events.
 We present a module for calibrating impact functions based on such data using established calibration techniques like Bayesian optimization.
 It is implemented as submodule of the climate risk modeling platform CLIMADA and fully integrates into its workflow.